 Deluxe Wool Non Slip Tallis Hamefoar Features:

 The Deluxe Ashkenaz Tallis HaMefoar prayer shawl features a pure wool non slip fabric.
 The unique weave pattern is just slightly rough.
 This keeps the tallis from slipping while you are wearing it so you can focus on your davening!
 It’s our best non slip tallis.
-Its wool is slightly heavier and more substantial than our lightweight tallisim.
+Its wool is heavier and more substantial feeling than our lightweight tallisim.
 It feels good and solid when you are wearing it.

 This prayer shawl includes lining and corner reinforcements.
 The reinforced wool corners integrate perfectly into the main body of the tallis.
 We decorated the fringes with a double knot which adds a really nice finishing touch.